Panosmentz/WeatherAPP-netlify-aws-lambda/README.md

 * [Contact](#contact)

 ## Overview
 > Upon page load, user gets asked to allow their Geolocation.
 After this, a call to the DarkSky API get executed by a lambda function based on the user's longitude and latitude.
 A weather forecast is then displayed
-> JSON data from the API's response is then displayed in the page.

 ## Screenshots
 ![Landing](https://github.com/Panosmentz/Projects-Screenshots/blob/master/weather%20app/weatherapp.PNG)